-4.1 Tuition
+4.1 Tuition (Revised 07/01/22)

 Tuition for a full-time course of study for one school year (5 terms, minimum of 12 credit hours per term) is set by the Board of Trustees.
 All students will be charged full tuition during their entire graduate school career.
-Students who are enrolled for less than the entire academic year are charged on a proportional basis.
+Students who are enrolled for less than the entire academic year are charged on a proportional basis in accordance with the Institutional Tuition and Fees Policy (Section 23.1.04).